 What Mina Bissel and co-workers did is that they grew these mammary epithelial cells on petri dishes coated with artificial ECM, comprising proteins such as collagen and laminin.
 What they observed as a result was incredible!
 They found that the same cells were now generating 3D, hollow spherical structures that somewhat resembled the ducts and lobules.
 Interestingly the cells also showed polarity, i.e. their bottom surface was anchored to the artificial ECM, and their upper surface was facing a central opening.
 Not just that, using immuno-precipitation experiments they showed that, under the influence of specific hormones, more than 80% of caseins, a type of milk protein, were secreted by the cells into the opening.
 The cells were making milk…once again!

 What we can conclude from this experiment is the importance of the cellular microenvironment, more significantly the protein rich ECM in the functioning of the cell.
 Cells that had little idea of what they had to do when grown on a plastic dish, regained much of their functionality when grown on a protein rich ECM.

 The role of the ECM can be fully appreciated in the context of tissue homeostasis.
-Cells are constantly exposed to various kinds of stress and that would mean that at this given moment, your body may easily have numerous tumorigenic cells.
-But these cells are constantly kept in check by its microenvironment and they will have to overcome these antitumorigenic pressures to establish a full blown tumor (4).The cellular microenvironment indeed acts as a guardian.
+Our cells are constantly exposed to various kinds of stresses, and that would mean that at any given moment, our body may easily have numerous tumourigenic cells.
+But these cells are constantly kept in check by their microenvironment, preventing them from establishing full blown tumours.The cellular microenvironment hence acts as a guardian (Bissell and Hines, 2011).
 But very often in cancerous tissues, it is observed that these very guardians can behave as partners in crime and facilitate the cancer cells to metastasise.